rossgrat/wubzduh/README.md

 # TODO
+- Server is crashing for some reason, figure out why
+    - Setup logging for Caddy
+- Add CLI functionality to add no artists if the search does not populate any valid artists
+- Add throttling for bots
 - Get rid of all of the ugly relative directory strings `../../, etc` in favor of variables
 - Allow specification of HOST in config files
 - Do something intelligent with page and thread errors instead of just crashing